caesarc6/JJ_Hack_23/README.md

 * **Responsive Design**: Ensures a seamless experience across all device types.

 ## Technologies
-CleanAir is built using a modern tech stack to ensure high performance and ease of maintenance:
+ClearAir is built using a modern tech stack to ensure high performance and ease of maintenance:

 * **Vite.js**: A modern, fast front-end build tool.
 * **React**: Used for building the user interface with efficient updates and rendering.